jurriaan/aico/docs/tutorial_basics.md

 $
 ```

-## 2. Planning
+## 2. Context & Understanding

-Let's start by adding a file to the context and explaining it.
+Start by defining the context boundary.
+We add a file and verify the model understands it.

 ```console
 $ echo "def add(a, b): return a + b" > math.py